 - Situations where a site has an unusually high percentage of problematic links

-The effectiveness of disavow actions also varies depending on the specific Google algorithms at play.
-While Penguin has evolved to handle spammy links more gracefully, other algorithmic factors may still be influenced by your link profile and subsequent disavow actions.
+The effect of disavowing also depends on which Google algorithms are in play.
+Penguin now handles spammy links more gracefully, but other algorithmic factors can still respond to your link profile and any disavow actions you take.

-A fascinating case study by Glenn Gabe, published on GSQI, examined what happened when a site owner removed their disavow file after years of use.
-Despite concerns that this would lead to ranking drops, the site experienced no negative impact, supporting the theory that Google’s algorithms were already ignoring those problematic links.
+A telling case study by Glenn Gabe, published on GSQI, looked at what happened when a site owner removed their disavow file after years of use.
+Despite worries about ranking drops, the site saw no negative impact, which supports the idea that Google’s algorithms were already ignoring those links.

 What if… Google’s algorithms are now so advanced that they can identify not just obviously spammy links, but also more subtle forms of link manipulation that previously required manual disavowal?
 This would explain why many SEO professionals report diminishing returns from disavow actions in recent years.

-The timing of algorithmic impacts after disavow actions is another important consideration.
-Even when disavowing does influence rankings, the effects are rarely immediate.
+Timing is another consideration.
+Even when disavowing does move rankings, the effect is rarely immediate.
 Google needs to:

 - Process your disavow file